Samsung Electronics shares rally on earnings, shareholder returns hopes

-SEOUL Samsung Electronics (005930.KS) shares extended sharp gains into a second-straight day, buoyed by hopes that the tech giant will turn its fortunes around in the fourth quarter and possibly initiate a share buy-back programme.
+SEOUL Oct 31 Samsung Electronics shares extended sharp gains into a second-straight day, buoyed by hopes that the tech giant will turn its fortunes around in the fourth quarter and possibly initiate a share buy-back program.

 Samsung was up more than 4.2 percent as of 0120 GMT, after closing 4.5 percent higher in the previous session.
 Its shares recently had been languishing just above a two-year trough registered on October 3.